dancorrea86/estudos/flask/readme.md

 # Getting started

-First clone the project, for the project works in your local machine it is necessary to install 1 module of the Python.
+First clone the project, for the project works on your local machine it is necessary to install 1 module of Python.

-With the python instaled in you machine, instale the module Virtualenv.
+With Python installed in your machine, install the module Virtualenv.

 pip install virtualenv